Professor-Codephreak/contextual/README.md

-# contextual
-context aware textual based multi-modal multi-model terminal as utterance

 # Contextual

-`Contextual` is a Textual-based terminal application that provides an interactive interface for managing configurations, sending messages, and monitoring progress within a command-line environment.
+`Contextual` is a Textual-based terminal application that provides an interactive interface for managing configurations, sending messages, and monitoring progress within a command-line environment

+contextual aware terminal utterance based on the work by <a href="https://github.com/Web3dGuy/textual-ui-example/tree/main">web3Dguy</a> and inspired by <a href="https://gregorylmagnusson.medium.com/pythai-pai-2024-professor-codephreak-mit-licence-b9f6be1c9ef0">Gregory L. Magnusson</a><br />

 ## Features